micihs/React-Breakout-Game/README.md

 ## to install and run

 Clone the repository.
-cd into React-Breakout-Game
+cd into React-Breakout-Game.
-Run npm start and enjoy!
+Run `npm start` and enjoy!